GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

   # add new column to track object identifying whether the track is off the island
   track$off_island <- !is.na(over(track, SSI_laea_buffer))
   # filter the points for just those that are off the island
+  # the last section of the track is marked as FALSE (on island) and so this filter is removing the last section of the track
   track %>%
     filter(off_island == TRUE)
 }